‘Provision for High Need Learners’-graded as good by Ofsted, December 2019

 How will college staff support a student with special education needs?

-The tutor will create Individual Learning Plans (ILPs) for students based on their initial assessment results.
-The ILP will outline the student’s specific needs and strategies to effectively support the young person, and will be shared with all staff.
-The management team will support staff to ensure that they implement the IEP appropriately, providing guidance and training where necessary.
+The tutor will create a Learner Journey for students based on their initial assessment results and Education, Health and Care Plan.
+The Learner Journey will outline the student’s specific needs and strategies to effectively support the young person, and will be shared with all staff.
+The management team will support staff to ensure that they implement the Learner Journey appropriately, providing guidance and training where necessary.

 What does the college curriculum look like?

-The college runs a number of specific courses:
+The college runs a number of specific courses within the 3 strands:

 How will the college curriculum match my child’s needs?